Buying a Headstone Online

 It would take something of a minor miracle for a granite headstone to be destroyed any time in the near future.
 Granite headstones seem all but impervious to rain, hail, mold, and mildew, and it is very difficult for them to crack or break.
 The lettering on granite headstones and the paint are all but guaranteed to last for at least a hundred years, perhaps longer depending on the quality of service at the cemetery.
 After that however, your headstone may run into difficulty, as cold winters, hot summers, and sandy, windy days begin to finally take their toll.
 Much of this however can be alleviated by the cemetery employees giving your headstone a good bath at least every four to five years.
 If you do that, then your granite headstone should last very well indeed.

 That said, since, unlike granite headstones, the lettering on bronze headstones is upraised bronze is probably a slightly better choice.
 This will make it significantly more difficult to wear away over the centuries.
 The fact is that even without care and assistance, you are almost certainly guaranteed with either material that the letters will still be readable for at least a hundred years.
 Bronze however, even without proper care might be able to survive another hundred after that.
-Eventually though, a lot will simply depend on the kind of staff employed at your cemetery.
+Eventually though, a lot will simply depend on the kind of staff employed at your cemetery and their perpetual care of the grounds.
 After at most a few centuries, this is likely to have more impact than anything else, and it is also the greatest variable.

 As was said earlier though, whether you decide to go with bronze or granite, the archeologists of 3009 will no doubt be grateful to you for choosing either for your headstone.
 Both have a time tested appeal.
 That is the reason why so many architects feel completely comfortable with both in constructing their buildings, and the signs and decorative trim around them.
 They know that both materials are sure to be able to stand strong against the elements, as well as a natural disaster.
 You should keep in mind that there will be many days of bad weather conditions, since you want for your headstone to survive for more than 1000 years.